Dodge Custom 880: Origins

-The "full-size" Dodge Polara and Dart that emerged for 1962 were built on a 3 in shorter (116 in) wheelbase and were 7 in shorter overall than the comparable Chevrolet, placing Dodge in the precarious position with consumers of not offering a true full-sized automobile.
+The Dodge Polara and Dart introduced for 1962 were built on a 3 in shorter (116 in) wheelbase and were 7 in shorter overall than the comparable Chevrolet.
+This meant Dodge did not have a full-sized model according to the classifications at that time.
 Ford also brought their new intermediate- or mid-size Ford Fairlane and Mercury Meteor to market for 1962 with a 115 in wheelbase (116.1 in on all Meteors but wagons).
-They were roughly the same size as the new standard-size Dodges, which made the new Mopars intermediates by default.
-The AMC Rambler was also similarly sized and was introduced to North America in 1961.
+They were roughly the same size as the new standard-size Dodges, which made the latest Chrysler models as intermediates by default.
+Furthermore, the Rambler Classic was also similarly sized and was introduced to North America in 1961.

-Compounding the size issue were the designs themselves, which did not translate well from their full-size origins to what amounted to intermediate size.
+Compounding the size issue were the car's designs.
+Their styling was different from the competition.
 The proposed curved side glass was deleted in favor of flat glass, which did not match the curve of the body sides.
 They also reduced the total glass area, which made the cars look smaller.

 An unpopular design for the second year in a row, the 1961 models had awkward-looking "reversed" tailfins and a pinched grille, among other unusual features.
-This combined with the cars' smaller overall size threatened Dodge's viability enough that Chrysler was forced to move immediately to stem Dodge's financial and market share losses.
+Their unconventional styling and the cars' smaller overall size moved Chrysler to stem Dodge's sales and market share losses.